johan-gorter/autopilot/README.md

 This is a general structure and may vary based on your specific application needs.
 The `...` indicates that there may be other files or directories in that location.
 ````

-Creating these folders by hand is a bit time-consuming, so we ask copilot chat to give us the commands to create the folders mentioned in the sitemap.
+Creating these folders by hand is a little bit time-consuming, so we ask copilot chat to give us the commands to create the folders mentioned in the sitemap.
 This time we reuse the chat window and continue the conversation with.

 ````markdown
 Give me the commands to create the folders mentioned in the sitemap.